dragoonDorise/pegasus-android-metadata/README.md

 ## Compressing your roms

-Stop using ISO format for CD systems, you can save tons of space using the CHD format (and CSO format for PSP).
+Stop using ISO format for CD systems, you can save tons of space using the CHD format (and CSO and RVZ formats for PSP and GC/Wii respectively).

 This program will allow you to compress your roms on your device using [CHDMAN](https://github.com/CharlesThobe/chdman) and [Maxcso](https://github.com/unknownbrackets/maxcso).